-PARTNERS FOR SAFE TEEN DRIVING A COMMUNITY HEALTH INITIATIVE
+PARTNERS FOR SAFE

 The Virginia Department of Motor Vehicles and Prince William County Public Schools are partnering for teen driver safety.
-Partners for Safe Teen Driving an educationally focused community health initiative that is designed to educate parents about what they can do to better prepare their teens for driving.
+Partners for Safe Teen Driving is an educationally focused community health initiative that is designed to educate parents about what they can do to better prepare their teens for driving.